onespacemedia/cms/docs/README.md

 You would lose the data in the ``content`` field (on save) if you switched the content type from ``Content`` to ``ContentTwo``.

+Any objects that have a `ForeignKey` with `on_delete=models.CASCADE` will also be deleted in this case.

 If you still want to change the content type, then it's reasonably simple.

 #.
 Go to the create page of the content type you want to change *to*.
 Copy the number from the ``?type=XX`` portion of the URL.